Getting Started with Blazor In-place Editor Component

 The type of component editor must be configured in the ‘Type’ Editor In-place property.
 Also, the two-way binding between the In-place Editor and its EditorComponent should be configured.
 It’s used to update the editor component value into the In-place Editor component.

-• Press Ctrl+F5 (Windows) or +F5 (macOS) to run the application.
-Then, the Syncfusion Blazor In-place Editor component will be rendered in the default web browser.
+• Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
+This will render the Syncfusion Blazor In-place Editor component in your default web browser.

 Blazor In-place Editor Component